 P = CP + I + GD + NX – SW

 In this identity, P is aggregate profit, CP is capitalist consumption, I is private gross investment, GD is the government’s deficit, NX is net exports and SW is worker saving.
 The profit identity shows that aggregate profit is the sum of capitalist expenditures (CP + I), the government deficit (GD) and net exports (NX) minus worker saving (SW).
-Clearly, the government deficit adds to aggregate profit except to the extent that some of the proceeds of government net expenditure are saved by workers or leak to imports.
+Clearly, the government deficit adds to aggregate profit except to the extent that some of the income generated by government net expenditure leaks to worker saving or imports.
 For the global economy as a whole, net exports sum to zero.
-If, following Marx and Kalecki, workers in aggregate are assumed not to save, the sum of national government deficits adds to aggregate global profit.
-The reason for this is that government expenditure, whether it initially goes to workers or capitalists, ultimately ends up in the hands of capitalists, since workers, in aggregate, spend the wages they earn on consumption items.
+The sum of national government deficits adds to aggregate global profit.
+The reason for this is that government expenditure, whether it initially goes to workers or capitalists, ultimately ends up in the hands of capitalists, except to the extent that workers save.

 For a national economy, the average rate of profit, r, in price terms can be expressed: